Go to the main content

 I've started asking myself different questions: Instead of "How does my retirement compare?"
 I ask "What brings me joy today?"
 Instead of "Are my grandchildren as accomplished as hers?"
 I ask "What unique gifts do my grandchildren possess?"

 A study demonstrated that social comparison effects on academic self-concepts are influenced by peer characteristics, with certain peers playing a more significant role in shaping adolescents' self-perceptions.
-The same is true in retirement — we can choose our comparison group more consciously.
+The same is true in retirement.
+We can choose our comparison group more consciously.
 I've deliberately sought friends who value creativity over accumulation, presence over performance.

 Final thoughts